COSC-499-W2023/year-long-project-team-19/README.md

          successfully use them to query the user account table when logging in, creating accounts, resetting passwords or managing an account's stats.

+  * #### Email Server Setup:

+      1. Sign up or login to SMTP2GO (link here: https://app.smtp2go.com/login/)
+      2. Set up your sender domain in SMTP2GO (colorbreak@mail.com in this case).
+      3. Generate an API key and add it to the create.php and reset.php files.

 ## Team 19 Members:
 <ul>